Earplugs - How to find the right hearing protection?

 Earplugs - Size and Fit

 Everyone’s ear canal is unique — much like a fingerprint.
-Which is why it’s even more important that you choose adequate and suitable hearing protection that is the correct size to achieve a good fit. uvex offers a complete range of hearing protection to ensure all wearers are able to achieve a fit that’s right for them.
+Which is why it’s even more important that you choose adequate and suitable hearing protection that is the correct size to achieve a good fit. uvex offers a complete range of hearing protection solutions to cater for a variety of hearing protection requirements.

-Choosing the wrong size can severely reduce the protection value, exposing wearers to harmful noise, and makes the ear plugs uncomfortable to wear
+Choosing the wrong size can severely reduce the actual protection received from the product, thereby exposing wearers to harmful noise.
+A poor fitting earplug would also be more uncomfortable for the wearer.

 • If the earplugs are too large, they are unlikely to sit deep enough in the ear canal, so the specified protection level cannot be achieved.
 They’ll also feel uncomfortable